Overkill (band): Jason Bittner-era (2017–2024)

-In June 2019, it was reported that Overkill was expected to start writing new material for their 20th studio album by the beginning of 2020.
+In June 2019, it was reported that Overkill was expected to begin writing new material for their 20th studio album by the beginning of 2020.
 In an interview with Metal Exhumator in October 2019, Ellsworth said, "We just sat down and talked about starting to write in the spring.
 Maybe late spring, early summer, just say maybe we should just schedule some time to do it.
 But there's been no ideas with regard to where it's going to go."
 Bittner revealed in an April 2020 interview with Metal Pilgrim that Verni had written nine songs for the album, but added that plans to enter the studio were postponed due to the COVID-19 pandemic: "So our plan was to start working on new material, but considering the fact that we have to stay in our spaces right now, we're just kind of doing things electronically and it's just given D.D. some more time to write.
 Because we were kind of on a little bit of a timeline, 'cause we — well, all right, I'll say we had a plan, but everybody had a plan before last month."
 He mentioned that a European tour in March 2021 to support the album was in the works: "We have no idea if that's gonna even be a possibility right now, because timelines that we had for the record label and whatnot are no longer those anymore, because the record label is shut down and nobody is doing any business right this very second."
 Ellsworth stated in an interview with A&P Reacts in June 2020 that a new Overkill album was expected to be released in April 2021, with a tour supporting it to follow.
 Bittner later revealed that the band had recorded 11 demos for the album, and added, "I think right now, the last time I talked to D.D., our idea is to try to start getting drums done, like, September-ish, depending on what happens.
 The problem is that we really can't do our regular pre-production right now, because we all don't live in the same state."
 On September 5, 2020, Bittner announced on his Facebook profile that Overkill would enter the studio on September 14 to begin recording their new album.
 Drum tracks were finished by October, and mixing was handled by Colin Richardson, who had previously worked with Overkill in the late 1990s and early 2000s.
 In an interview on That Metal Interview in October 2020, Bittner said its release could be pushed back to the fall of 2021 due to the COVID pandemic, explaining, "Lord knows what's gonna happen.
 God forbid it gets worse.
 It might even be pushed back even longer.
 But the point is at least we're gonna get it done."
 Verni reiterated Bittner's comments about a possible release date, saying, "I don't know.
 We're trying to coordinate it maybe with some touring.
 We don't really have any touring till next July, I think, our first shows.
 We have shows [booked] in July, August, September, October.
 Whether any of them are gonna happen, I don't know, but probably something like that for the new Overkill release.
 So I'll be working on that between now and then."
 Bittner later said the release of the album was pushed back to February 2022.
 In an August 2021 interview on Trunk Nation With Eddie Trunk, Verni revealed that Overkill was still recording their 20th studio album and planned to mix it in the fall for a March 2022 release coincided with a tour.
 Ellsworth stated in a March 2022 interview that it was not expected to be released before April 2023.